A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Introduction

 \section{Introduction}

-The rapid proliferation of wireless devices and the growing demand for high-quality multimedia services have imposed significant pressure on modern wireless networks.
-User traffic is highly time-varying, leading to severe congestion during peak hours and underutilization of network resources during off-peak periods.
+Modern wireless networks suffer from highly time-varying user traffic, which causes congestion during peak hours and inefficient utilization of network resources during off-peak periods.
 Caching has been widely recognized as an effective approach to mitigate this imbalance by proactively storing popular content during off-peak times, thereby reducing redundant transmissions and alleviating peak-time traffic loads \cite{paschos2018role}.
 Coded caching was first introduced by Maddah-Ali and Niesen (MN) in \cite{maddah2014fundamental}.
 In the MN coded caching model, a single server with a library of $N$ files is connected to $K$ users over a shared-link, where each user is equipped with a local cache of size $M$ files.
 The system operates in two phases.
 In the \emph{placement phase}, each user caches some packets of the files without knowledge of future demands.
 In the \emph{delivery phase}, each user requests one file from the library, and the server broadcasts coded multicast transmissions to satisfy all users’ demands.
 By jointly designing the placement and delivery phases, the MN scheme enables each multicast transmission to simultaneously serve multiple users, thereby creating a global caching gain.
-Specifically, when the cache size satisfies $M = \frac{tN}{K}$ for some $t \in \{0,1,\dots,K\}$, the MN scheme achieves a worst-case normalized delivery load given by $\frac{K\left(1-\frac{M}{N}\right)}{1+\frac{KM}{N}}$.
-Here, the term $1-\frac{M}{N}$ corresponds to the \emph{local caching gain}, representing the fraction of each file not stored in a user’s cache, while the term $1+\frac{KM}{N}$ captures the \emph{coded caching gain}, which quantifies the average number of users simultaneously served by each multicast transmission.
-For general cache sizes, the achievable memory–load tradeoff can be obtained via memory sharing.
-Moreover, when $N \ge K$, the MN scheme is order-optimal within a factor of 2 \cite{maddah2014fundamental}, and it is exactly optimal under the constraint of uncoded cache placement \cite{wan2020index}.
+Specifically, when the cache size satisfies $M = \frac{tN}{K}$ for some $t \in \{0,1,\dots,K\}$, the MN scheme achieves a worst-case normalized transmission load given by $\frac{K\left(1-\frac{M}{N}\right)}{1+\frac{KM}{N}}$.
+Here, the term $1-\frac{M}{N}$ corresponds to the \emph{local caching gain}, representing the fraction of each file not stored in the cache-nodes of users, while the term $1+\frac{KM}{N}$ captures the \emph{coded caching gain}, which quantifies the average number of users simultaneously served by each multicast transmission.
+For general cache sizes, the achievable memory-load tradeoff can be obtained via memory sharing.
+Moreover, the MN scheme was then shown to be exactly optimal under the constraint of uncoded cache placement \cite{wan2020index,exactrateuncoded}.